MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Built-in_Functions.md

 any module.
 They are defined in the PowerShell engine itself.

 These functions are provided as shorthand helpers for common tasks.
-In many cases, these functions call an existing cmdlet with an additional parameter
+In many cases, these functions call an existing cmdlet with an additional parameter.

 ## `cd..`

-In Windows CMD shell it is common to run the `cd` command without any spaces between the command and the destination path.
-This function runs `Set-Location ..`.
+In the Windows CMD shell it is common to run the `cd` command without any spaces between the command and the destination path.
+This function runs `Set-Location ..` to change to the parent folder.

 ## `cd\`

-In Windows CMD shell it is common to run the `cd` command without any spaces between the command and the destination path.
-This function runs `Set-Location \`.
+In the Windows CMD shell it is common to run the `cd` command without any spaces between the command and the destination path.
+This function runs `Set-Location \` to change to the root folder.

 ## `Pause`